arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Included Tools

 Currently, Arcus Computational Labs are populated with open source statistical and data analytics software.
 These software (JupyterLab with lanugage kernels such as Python and RStudio using R) allow for scripted data ingestion, cleaning, preparation, analysis, and visualization.
-Scripted analysis is considered best practice to promote reproducible computational data analysis and is increasingly required by journals and other stakeholders.

-Licensed point and click commercial software such as Excel, SAS, and SPSS are not supported.
-The paid, commercial license for a Stata kernel for Jupyter (not the Stata point-and-click desktop application) can be requested if necessary for the project.
+Licensed point and click commercial software such as Excel, SAS, and SPSS **are not supported**.
+The paid, commercial license for a Stata language kernel for Jupyter (not the Stata point-and-click desktop application) can be requested if necessary for the project.

-Not sure how to migrate from commercial point-and-click software to open source scripted data analysis?
+Why is this tool suite what we provide in Arcus?
+We want to position researchers to work in reproducible ways that set them up for career success and publication opportunities.
+Increasingly, top tier journals demand scripted (not point-and-click) data analysis, and we believe this trend will continue and become industry standard.
+We also believe that scripted analysis is the most reproducible way to conduct science and is best practice for the conduct of research.

+It can be a big change to start to use scripted analysis instead of using point-and-click software!
+It requires time, effort, and lots of trial and error.
 Arcus Education has many educational resources that may interest you.
 For more information, [put in a help ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/248?q=education&q_time=1676498496556), visit [Education Office Hours](https://bit.ly/ArcusEduOfficeHours) or email [`arcus-support@chop.edu`](mailto:arcus-support@chop.edu).
 We'd also suggest you check out the "New to" documents, which are good for every researcher to learn about:

 * [New to data science](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_data_science.md)
 * [New to SQL](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_sql.md)
 * [New to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_r.md)
 * [New to Python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_python.md)
 * [New to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_version_control.md)

+If you don't have time to learn SQL, R, and Python, consider sending your junior staff.
+When RAs and study coordinators apply to graduate school, they're now being asked about their ability to write code.
+Therefore, giving junior staff an opportunity to learn scripted analysis can help you have an affordable asset in your team who can do the work and will also set them up for greater career success.

 ### Included Data